Kodular/Documentation/docs/components/maps/map.md

 |:----:|:-------:|
 |boolean|True|

 Set whether the user can zoom the map using touch gestures.
-This value does not affect whether the user can zoom using the zoom controls from
+This value does not affectwhether the user can zoom using the zoom controls from

 ### Location Sensor